calliope-project/calliope/doc/index.rst

 Calliope is a framework to develop energy system models, with a focus on flexibility, high spatial and temporal resolution, the ability to execute many runs based on the same base model, and a clear separation of framework (code) and model (data).

 A model based on Calliope consists of a collection of text files (in YAML and CSV formats) that define the technologies, locations and resource potentials.
-Calliope takes these files, constructs an optimization problem, solves it, and reports results in the form of `Pandas <http://pandas.pydata.org/>`_ data structures for easy analysis with Calliope's built-in tools or the standard Python data analysis stack.
+Calliope takes these files, constructs an optimization problem, solves it, and reports results in the form of `xarray Datasets <http://xarray.pydata.org/en/stable/>`_ which in turn can easily be converted into `Pandas <http://pandas.pydata.org/>`_ data structures, for easy analysis with Calliope's built-in tools or the standard Python data analysis stack.

 Main features: